 How Can We Help?

-- Your comments should not simply regurgitate the article you have reviewed.
-I have no interest in reading a “book report” version of the article that you have chosen.
-I am, however, interested in comments that provide your insight into the relevance of the article in question, and
+- Your comments should be more than just regurgitating the article you have reviewed.
+I am not interested in reading your selected article’s “book report” version.
+I am, however, interested in comments that provide your insight into the relevance of the article in question and

 Topic | Issue Discussions

 Complete this deliverable by posting your contributions to the appropriate #TID channel on Blackboard.

 You will engage in three topic/issue discussions (TID).
 Each TID will consist of two parts.

 In the first part of this deliverable, you will develop your initial response to the Topic/Issue Discussion (TID) based on the article, video, podcast, or question provided in the TID.
 Your task is to carefully review and respond to the material I’ve provided, presenting your informed perspective and opinions on the topic(s) or issue(s).
 This will be the foundation for your subsequent critique in Part 2 of the deliverable.

 Step 1.
 Review the Assigned Material: Begin by thoroughly reviewing the materials provided in the TID.
 Take note of the key points, arguments, and questions raised in those materials.

 Step 2.
 Conduct Additional Research: If the provided material requires additional context or if you want to strengthen your response with supporting evidence, conduct further research on the topic.
 Use reputable sources like scholarly articles, books, or websites to gather relevant information.

 Introduction: Begin with an introduction that provides context for the topic or issue.
 Clearly state the main question(s) or issue(s) raised in the provided material.